steipete/steipete.com/_posts/2020-09-13-state-of-swiftui.md

 Apple released SwiftUI last year, and it's been a really exciting and wild ride.
 With iOS 14, a lot of the rough edges have been fixed — is SwiftUI finally ready for production?

-## Fruta
+## Fruta Sample App

 Let's look at [Apple's Fruta example](https://developer.apple.com/documentation/app_clips/fruta_building_a_feature-rich_app_with_swiftui), a cross-platform feature-rich app that's completely built in SwiftUI.
 It's great that Apple finally releases a more complex application for this year's cycle.
 I took a look when Big Sur beta 1 came out, and it's been pretty rough:

 {% twitter https://twitter.com/steipete/status/1277623561604214784?s=21 %}

 Since then there's been many betas and we're nearing the end of the cycle, with the GM expected in October.
 It's time to look at it again.
-And indeed the SwiftUI team did a great job at fixing the various issues - toolbar works pretty reliable, the sidebar no longer jumps out, multiple windows works, however it's still [fairly easy to make it crash](https://twitter.com/steipete/status/1305051342596177921?s=21).
+And indeed the SwiftUI team did a great job at fixing the various issues - toolbar works pretty reliable, the sidebar no longer jumps out, multiple windows works, however [views still sometimes are misaligned](https://twitter.com/steipete/status/1305054121523916806?s=21) and it's still fairly easy to make it crash on both [macOS (FB8682269)](https://twitter.com/steipete/status/1305051342596177921?s=21) and [iOS 14b8 (FB8682290)](https://twitter.com/steipete/status/1305052083989684224?s=21).

-While the crash seems to happen faster on macOS, it's also [pretty easy to crash it on iOS 14b8](https://twitter.com/steipete/status/1305052083989684224?s=21).
-There's also [various view bugs](https://twitter.com/steipete/status/1305054121523916806?s=21) when someone navigates quickly, and there's quite a few log warnings as well.

-### SwiftUI AttributeGraph Errors
+### SwiftUI AttributeGraph Crashes

+Most SwiftUI crashers are either a diffing issue in the AttributeGraph, or a bug with one of the bindings to the platform controls (AppKit or UIKit).
 Whenever you see `AG::Graph` in the stack trace that's Swift's AttributeGraph, which takes over representing the view hierarchy and diffing.
 Crashes there usually are in this form:

 ```
  Fruta[3607:1466511] [error] precondition failure: invalid size for indirect attribute: 25 vs 24